bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chauvenet.md

 7. Authored the book “A Manual of Spherical and Practical Astronomy”.
 8. Established the American Journal of Mathematics and served as its first editor.

-Born 24 May1820, Milford, Pennsylvania, USA.
+Born 24 May 1820, Milford, Pennsylvania, USA.
 Died 13 December 1870, St Paul, Minnesota, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Chauvenet/)